Aman-Randhawa/Project-2/README.md

 # Project-2
-This project do registration for new member and this its information using database
+This project do registration for new member and save data to database